tobijk/caius/doc/_manpages/clidriver.md

 * `method expect` ??*-opts*? *pat1* *body1*? ... ?*-opts*? *patn* *bodyn*:
-  Works exactly like the traditional `expect` call described in `expect`(1) but is bound implicitely to the subprocess associated with the object.
+  Works exactly like the traditional `expect` call described in `expect`(1) but is always bound to the subprocess associated with this object.

 * `method send` ?*-flags*? *string*:
-  Works exactly like the traditional `send` call described in `expect`(1) but is bound to the subprocess associated with the object.
+  Works exactly like the traditional `send` call described in `expect`(1) but is always bound to the subprocess associated with this object.

 * `method close`:
-  Closes the connection to and terminates the subprocess associated with this spawn object.
+  Closes the connection to and terminates the subprocess associated with this object.

 * `method match_max` ?*size*?:
-  Sets or gets the maximum match buffer size for the `spawn_id` associated with the object.
+  Sets or gets the maximum match buffer size for the `spawn_id` associated with this object.

 ### itcl::class CliDriver::Spawn